 All of these organisations are members of the Argyll and Bute Energy Efficiency Forum.

-Argyll and Bute Council are working towards these targets through the various energy efficiency programmes and initiative outlined above.
-This ensures that we are working towards reducing our greenhouse gas emissions; adapting to climate change; and ensuring that advice and support is in place to assist people to live a more sustainable and energy efficient lifestyle.
+Argyll & Bute Council are working towards these targets through the various energy efficiency programmes and initiatives outlined above.
+This ensures that we are working towards reducing our greenhouse gas emissions; adapting to climate change, and ensuring that advice and support is in place to assist people to live a more sustainable and energy efficient lifestyle.